sdc-china/IDA-doc/_posts/2018-01-15-references-testing-command.md

 ___

 **Assignee:** When specified, the command is executed by the specified BPM user.
-Drop down lists all *BPM user names* defined in the BPM Configuration of the Test Project which is connected to.
+Drop down lists all *BPM user names* defined in the BPM Configuration the Test Project is connected to.
 More details refer to [**BPM Configuration/Add user to a BPM server**][1].

 **Exception:** is an exception case.
 Checked means we are expecting to get an error for the test case.
 Unchecked means we are expecting to get a normal result from the test case.